korningf/arch-ops/desk-ops.md

 ```

 ## 3. Python

-Python is absolutely necessary for aws-cli, Cloud-Ops and Dev-Ops.
+Python is required for Cloud-Ops and Dev-Ops tools (aws-cli, azure-cli ...)

 *NOTE use Python for Windows with GitBash*